Public Seminar is LIVE from #CPAC2018

 This year there are no LGBT sponsors, although Log Cabin Republicans is listed as an exhibitor.
 I will visit them, I promise.

 Not an insurance company?
-No, really, it isn’t an insurance company: it’s a mutual aid society that you can’t join if you smoke or are an addict or don’t treat your body as a temple.
+No, really, it isn’t an insurance company: it’s a mutual aid society that you can’t join if you smoke or are an addict or don’t treat your body like a temple.
 For $150 a month, the company will, among other things, assign you a coach to help you reverse chronic diseases through “lifestyle changes, dedication and determination.”
 This is the kind of thing I hope to learn more about: is this a scam run by a latter day Elmer Gantry, or is it really a health care company designed on principles of Christian faith and conservative personal responsibility?
 And more intriguingly, is this part of what has been at stake all along in the battle against Obamacare?
 I’ll tell you more when I meet them.

 OK: stay tuned.
 I am still in transit to the meeting hall and haven’t got my credentials yet, so I will miss the first panel (“An Affair to Remember: How the Far Left and the Mainstream Media Got in Bed Together”) and probably the second (“Do Not Pass Go!
 How the Government is Killing Capitalism”) but am hoping to be in place for Veep Mike Pence at 10:35.
 The most controversial speaker today is Marion Maréchal-Le Pen of France’s National Front.
 You can read about why some conservatives are upset about it in this article by Bill Wirtz of The American Conservative (February 21 2018).

 This column moves to the feature box at noon, when Le Pen takes the stage.